bramley/phplist-plugin-common/README.md

 ## Version history ##

     version     Description
-    3.5.14+20170302 Improve pager css
+    3.5.15+20170304 Make help dialog compatible with new phplist theme 3.5.14+20170302 Improve pager css
     3.5.13+20170223 Copy rows in the listmessage table when copying a message 3.5.12+20170216 Use correct csrf token name